gethynellis/Databricks/Module 2 - Setting up an Azure Databricks Workspace.md

 #### Step 1: Log into your Azure Databricks workspace.

 Navigate to the Azure portal (portal.azure.com) and sign in with your Azure account.
-Locate your Databricks workspace and click on the "Launch Workspace" button.
+Locate your Databricks workspace and click on the **Launch Workspace** button.

 #### Step 2: Create a new Databricks cluster.

-From your workspace, go to the left-hand menu and click on "Clusters."
+From your workspace, go to the left-hand menu and click on **Clusters.**
-Click on the "Create Cluster" button.
+Click on the **Create Cluster** button.

 #### Step 3: Configure your new cluster.

-Provide a name for your cluster in the "Cluster Name" field.
+Provide a name for your cluster in the **Cluster Name** field.
 Select the Databricks Runtime Version from the dropdown.
 (As a beginner, you can use the latest version.)
 Choose the Worker Type.
-For this lab, you can select "Standard_DS3_v2," which is suitable for general purposes.
+For this lab, you can select **Standard_DS3_v2,** which is suitable for general purposes.
 Set the number of Worker Nodes.
 You can specify a minimum and maximum.
 For this lab, you can start with a minimum of 2 and a maximum of 8.
 This allows the cluster to auto-scale based on demand.

 #### Step 4: Configure advanced options (optional).